 This post is also available in: Français (French)

+This was written in 2014, the numbers are out of date!
+I have refreshed it in a post late 2019.
 We frequently get asked how much it will cost to build your own chalet.
 In general we quote 2500€/m2 as a benchmark.
 Sometimes we qualify this with “of course it depends on many many, factors”, such as the floor area, quality of materials and fixtures and fittings, easy of building on the site, proximity of services and things like that.
 But in the end 2500€/m2 is a good place to start.
 So if you were building a 4 bedroom 140m2 chalet then a starting point would be 350,000 € to build the chalet after you have bought the land.

 When I mention these figures to UK-based buyers that know about these things they take a sharp intake of breath.
 Apparently you can build houses in the UK for much less than that.
 Closer to 1500€/m2 I’m told and sometimes even less.
 So why the big difference?
 Some of my opinions follow: